pocket7878/ec/README.md

 - Offer very simple text editing features in core.
 - Use mouse
 - User can extend the editor with external commands instead of plugin.
-- Use Plan9 Sam's commands to edit text.
+- Use command language to edit text.
 - Use platform native toolkits instead of reimplement it.

 ## Screenshot